Locally finitely presented and coherent hearts: Locally coherent hearts

 \subsection{When the torsionfree class is generating}

-Recall that a class $\X$ is said to be {\bf generating} in $\G$ if any object of $\G$ is a quotient of an object in $\X$.
-It was proved in \cite[Prop.\,5.7]{PS1} that, for a torsion pair $\t=(\T,\F)$ for which $\F$ is a generating class in a locally finitely presented Grothendieck category $\G$, the following assertions are equivalent: \begin{itemize} \item the heart $\Ht$ of the associated Happel-Reiten-Smal\o\ $t$-structure is a Grothendieck category; \item $\t$ is of finite type; \item $\t$ is (strong) cotilting. \end{itemize}
+Let $\G$ be locally finitely presented Grothendieck category $\G$.
+It was proved in \cite[Proposition~5.7]{PS1} that, for a torsion pair $\t=(\T,\F)$ for which $\F$ is a generating class, that is, $\underline \F=\G$, the following are equivalent: \begin{itemize} \item the heart $\Ht$ of the associated Happel-Reiten-Smal\o\ $t$-structure is a Grothendieck category; \item $\t$ is of finite type; \item $\t$ is cotilting. \end{itemize} Note that, if $Q\in \G$ is cotilting, for us $\F:=\Cogen(Q)$ is generating by definition (unlike in \cite{PS1}).